-As stated in Federal Loan Guidelines, the actual loan amount you are eligible to receive for an academic year is determined by your school and may be less than the maximum annual amounts shown in the chart below:
+- As stated in Federal Loan Guidelines, the actual loan amount you are eligible to receive for an academic year is determined by your school.
+Loan eligibility at Black Hawk College is determined on a case-by-case basis as authorized under 34 CFR 685.301(a)8 of the Higher Education Act.

 |Grade Level||Degree Applicable Hours Completed||Loan Limits|